creativecommons/search/README.md

 # CC Search

 This is our legacy search for Creative Commons licensed works.
-It is no longer under development and has been replaced by the [new CC Search](http://ccsearch.creativecommons.org/).
+It is no longer under development and has been replaced by the [new CC Search](http://search.creativecommons.org/), powered by repo [cccatalog-frontend](https://github.com/creativecommons/cccatalog-frontend).

 ## Deployment